-You don’t have to have started at two, though.
-Once we pay attention to how often we are speaking for our kids, we will notice the everyday chances we have to encourage and mentor our tweens to speak for themselves.
-It’s not only ordering their own restaurant meal, but asking an employee where the restroom is.
-There’s talking to the doctor, and giving their name to the receptionist at the front desk and talking to the doctor.
+If you didn’t start at two, it’s not too late.
+Once you pay attention to how often you are speaking for your kids, you will notice the everyday chances you have to encourage and mentor your tweens to speak for themselves.
+It’s ordering their own restaurant meal and asking an employee where the restroom is.
+There’s giving their name to the receptionist at the front desk and talking to the doctor.
 There’s asking an employee which aisle has the item they’re looking for and then making the small purchase.

 “We do a lot of advocating for them … with teachers, principals, coaches, referees.
 But the truth is, when they leave our homes for college or the workplace, their lives are full of strangers.
 They have to know how to approach someone respectfully with whatever concern or question is on their mind.”